nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 A key functionality of DevEnable is the ability to delete projects, issues, and clients into the system.
 The command word for deleting will be `project`, `issue`, or `client`, depending on which entity is being deleted.
-This is followed by the flag `-d`, representing a Delete command.
+This is followed by the flag `-d`, representing a Delete Command.
 Next, it is followed by a compulsory argument to initialise the entity.
-When a user enters a valid Delete command in the interface, `AddressBookParser#parseCommand` will be called which processes the inputs, creates an instance of a command parser, and calls the `ProjectCommandParser#parse`, `IssueCommandParser#parse` or `ClientCommandParser#parse` method, depending on which entity is being added.
+When a user enters a valid Delete Command in the interface, `AddressBookParser#parseCommand` will be called which processes the inputs, creates an instance of a command parser, and calls the `ProjectCommandParser#parse`, `IssueCommandParser#parse` or `ClientCommandParser#parse` method, depending on which entity is being added.
 Within this method, the flag `-d` will be detected, calling `ProjectCommandParser#parseDeleteProjectCommand`,